archusXIV/mpv-playlists-manager/README.md

 ## Please update your mpmrc file on each release
 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created and merged with your mpmrc file, of course a backup will be generated under mpmrc.orig.
 Remember some of the changes are **crucial**...

-## Changelog: version 2.6-6
+## Changelog: version 2.6-7
 !!!
 ADDED CHANGES IN CONFIG FILES !!!
+- Editing titles can be done in two ways, renaming or moving up/down titles in a temporary file.
+Corresponding URLs will be moved up/down the same way.
+- Fixed bug in _ParallelDownloadCmd function using the wait builtin command, in some cases downloads where incomplete which caused a false positive in other subsequent functions.
+- If audio downloads failed then audio conversion is now skipped.
+- Fixed bug in _UpdateSelected function, $list_origin is now properly removed.
 - Added parallel_{audio,video}_jobs in mpmrc, this allow the user to control the number of parallel jobs for downloads when use_parallel=yes, if not set then the defaults are applied (audio:6,video:3).
-- Fixed bug in _IfPartsExist function when downloads appear to be incompete, the concerned playlist will be preserved.
-- Fixed bud in _LoadAudioVideo function when loading {audio,video} playlist
-- Fixed bug when trying options in the {audio,video} list if the list is empty.
-- [fzfm](https://github.com/archusXIV/fzfm) can now be used as FILEMANAGER, use_fzf must be set to "yes".

 ## Mpv interfaces
 - Mpv terminal user interface can be used to pick & choose playlist items while mpv is running.